Beyond Meritocracy

 Overview

 The Castilian Mesta enclosing conquered Moorish farmland as crown-monopoly wool pasture for accumulation and export.
 Settler colonialism displacing indigenous populations across North America.
 Convict leasing reconstituting coerced labor after abolition in the United States.
 The Generalplan Ost projecting settler-colonial logic into Eastern Europe.
 China's hukou system binding hundreds of millions of rural migrants to second-class status in their own cities.
 Financial governance disciplining Greece through the eurozone.
 These processes look nothing alike, and each came with its own justification — crusade, civilizing mission, development, security, fiscal responsibility.
-But they were all produced by the structural pressures that class rule generates — the need to cheapen inputs, discipline labor, enclose alternatives, legitimate the arrangement, and manage the institutional architecture that holds it together.
-The pressures are general; the imperial forms they take differ radically across time and space.
+Yet each was produced by the structural pressures that class rule generates — the need to cheapen inputs, discipline labor, enclose alternatives, legitimate arrangements and manage the institutional architecture that holds it together.
+These pressures are general; the imperial forms vary radically across time and space.
 Why?

-The distinction between "domestic" and "imperial" thus does not mark a difference in kind.
+Of these boundaries, the one the tradition has most thoroughly institutionalized is the separation between domestic class analysis and imperialism theory — and sometimes the same institutions operate across it within months.
 In 1975, the Municipal Assistance Corporation and Emergency Financial Control Board overrode New York City's elected government to impose spending cuts, mass layoffs, and the end of free public university tuition — on behalf of the city's bondholders.
-The IMF was already imposing the same conditionality on Chile under Pinochet; a year later, the UK's 1976 IMF loan imposed it on a core economy through the same institutional channel used for the periphery.
-David Harvey treats Chile and NYC as early neoliberal experiments, and structural adjustment would globalize the logic through the 1980s and 90s.
-These mechanisms are not merely analogous — they were traveling between peripheral, sub-sovereign, and core-economy application in real time, with the same institutional logic, the same class consequences, the only difference being the labels used: "fiscal responsibility" at home, "structural adjustment" abroad.
+The IMF had already imposed the same conditionality on Pinochet's Chile — itself a product of the 1973 US-backed coup.
+And a year later, the IMF imposed it on a core economy through the same institutional channel, in exchange for a loan to the UK.
+Structural adjustment would globalize the same logic through the 1980s and 90s — the same tools traveling between peripheral, sub-sovereign, and core-economy application, the only difference being the labels used: "fiscal responsibility" at home, "structural adjustment" abroad.
 Nevertheless, the Marxist tradition treats "imperialism theory" as a separate domain from the analysis of domestic class rule.
+The imperialism tradition has its own version of the problem: it is far better at recognizing direct coercion and territorial control than at analyzing imperialism that operates through institutional channels — conditionality, treaty architectures, financial governance — where the mechanisms are no less coercive but the coercion is mediated by legal and fiscal infrastructure rather than military force.
 The separation is the problem this analysis is designed to address.

 The separation has three consequences that impoverish the existing literature.
 First, no existing framework systematically accounts for form-variation — why the same structural pressure produces coups in one context and structural adjustment in another, settler colonialism in one period and financial governance in the next.
-The form-variation question is invisible to any framework that lacks the mediating architecture to answer it because the answer depends on factors (which class fractions control which state institutions, what coercive capacity is available, which populations are vulnerable, what legitimation infrastructure can be mobilized) that cut across the domestic/imperial divide.
+The form-variation question is invisible to any framework that lacks the mediating architecture to answer it, because the relevant factors — coercive capacity, class-fraction access, target vulnerability, legitimation infrastructure — cut across the domestic/imperial divide.

 Second, the tradition's own internal division of labor reproduces the separation it should be challenging.
 The theorists who see surplus extraction (Luxemburg, the Patnaiks, Hudson) do not engage the legitimation mechanisms that make extraction politically sustainable.
 The theorists who see legitimation and ideology (Fanon, Said, Du Bois) are not integrated into the canon's value-transfer and institutional analyses.
 The theorists who see ecological constraints (Foster, Malm, Moore) develop them as a separate literature rather than as a dimension of the imperial architecture.
-Each sees some clusters clearly while the connections between clusters — which is where the architecture becomes most visible — remain invisible because no integrative framework requires checking all of them for every case.
+Each sees some clusters clearly while the connections between clusters remain invisible because no integrative framework requires checking all of them for every case.

 Third, the separation of imperialism as a domain distinct from domestic class rule obscures the fact that resistance at one scale regularly triggers intensification at another: resistance that forces form-switching domestically can produce compensatory extraction internationally, and vice versa — a dynamic that becomes invisible when the two are analyzed by separate traditions that do not read each other.

 This includes patriarchal, tributary, slave-holding, and feudal relations as well as capitalist ones, and extends to forms not traditionally considered under "imperialism" (colonial relations, credential-based gatekeeping, the exploitation of animals — all involving the organized denial of self-directed activity in beings capable of it).
-The expanded scope is not definitional overreach — it is what the analysis requires.
 The restriction to capitalism is what orphans legitimation and labor coercion from the imperialism tradition, because these mechanisms operate through institutions (racial hierarchy, religious authority, gender norms, vagrancy laws) that are not specific to capitalism and that predate it.
 Starting from class rule rather than from capitalism is what allows the analysis to integrate them.
+This requires regrounding the class concept itself: where Marx defines class through the social relations of production and the extraction of surplus labor, the definition here starts from the denial of self-directed activity — a broader foundation that makes the extension to non-capitalist and non-human domination forms analytically coherent rather than metaphorical.

-The book has four large sections.
+The book as a whole has three large sections.
 The first is a mediating layer: an analysis of six factors and two substrates (material-technological and institutional) that channel structural pressures into specific imperial outcomes.
 The second is a typology of contradictions organized into five clusters.
 The third is an extended case study demonstrating the analysis in operation across the full arc of US history.
-The fourth is a summary matrix and closing analysis that maps the existing literature against these tools, preceded by a section positioning the argument within the Marxist tradition.
-In the concluding sections, I discuss the structural implications: why resistance typically forces form-switching rather than ending extraction, how the institutional architecture's own success is eroding the welfare circuit that sustained metropolitan consent while ecological degradation degrades the material surplus available for distribution, what material conditions would be required for a different outcome (including the developmental trap and an extended case study of Haiti), and where the analysis remains thinnest.
+In the concluding sections, I discuss the structural implications: why resistance typically forces form-switching rather than ending extraction, the convergent pressures undermining the current arrangement from different directions, the developmental trap and an extended case study of Haiti, why the tradition's operational politics evades the more fundamental question of why reproduction is conditional on income at all, why the analysis points beyond the national frame, and the form-switching proposition as a testable claim.

 Analytical architecture